retimadangol/project-_with_h2o/h2o_project/README.md

 ## 5: Hyperparameter Search and Stacked Ensembles

-All the hyper parameters after the grid search were saved locally and zipped up.
+All the hyper parameters after the grid search were saved locally and zipped up.\n
 •	GLM grid search was saved as: “grid_hyperparams_GLM.json”
 •	GBM grid search was saved as: “grid_hyperparams_GBM.json”
 •	Deep Learning grid search was saved as: “grid_hyperparams_dl.json”